Strawberry Basil Syrup

 water poured over sugar and strawberries.

-Let the mixture simmer for 8-10 minutes, stirring occasionally.
+1. Once simmering, reduce the heat and simmer for 8 to 10 minutes, stirring occasionally.

 torn basil leaves in strawberry syrup.